 In brief, this section has been attempting to bring to light the set of procedures that lead historians in various manners to affirm the possibility of objective historical knowledge.
 Carl Becker, for instance, agreed he was a relativist in the sense that Weltanschauung influences the historian's work, but at the same time maintained that a considerable and indeed increasing body of knowledge was objectively ascertainable.

-Lerich Rothacker correlated Wahrheit with Weltanschauung, granted that they influenced historical thought, but at the same time affirmed the existence of a correctness (Richtigkeit) attached to critical procedures and proper inferences.
-In a similar vein Karl Heussi held that philosophic views would not affect critical procedures though they might well have an influence on the way the history was composed; hand he advanced that while the relatively simple form, in which the historian organizes his materials, resides not in the enormously complex courses of events but only in the historian's mind, still different historians operating from the same standpoint arrive at the same organization.
-In like manner, Rudolf Bultmann held that, granted a Fragestellung, critical method led to univocal results.
+Erich Rothacker correlated Wahrheit with Weltanscauung, granted that they influenced historical thought, but at the same time affirmed the existence of a correctness (Richtigkeit) attached to critical procedures and proper inferences.
+In a similar vein Karl Heussi held that phills osophic views would not affect critical procedures though they might well have an influence on the way the history was composed; and he advanced that while the relatively simple form, in which the historian organizes his materials, resides not in the enormously complex course of events but only in the historian is mind, still different historians operating from the same standpoint arrive at the same organization.
+In like manner Rudolf Bultmann held that, granted a Fragestellung, critical method led to univocal results.
 These writers are speaking in various manners of the same reality.
 They mean, I believe, that there exist procedures that, caeteris paribus, lead to historical knowledge.
 Our aim and concern in this section has been to indicate the nature of those procedures.

-12) Quoted from Carl Becker, "Review of Maurice Mendelbaum's The Problem of Historical Knowledge," Philosophic Review, 49(1940), 363, by C.W.
-Smith, Carl Becker: On History and the Climate of Opinion, Cornell University Press, 1956, p.
-97.
+Quoted from Carl Becker, "Review of Maurilice Mendelbaum's

+The Problem of Historical Knowledge," Philosophical Review,

+49(1940), 363, by C. W. Smith, Carl Becker: On History

+and the Climate of Opinion, Cornell Univ.
+Press 1956, p.
+197

-13) Erich Rothacker, Logik und Systematik der Geisteswissenschaften (Handbuch der Philosophie), Munich and Berlin, 1927, Bonn, 1947, p.
+13) Erich Rothacker, Logik und Systematik der Geisteswissenschaften (Handbuch der Philosophie), Munich and Berlin 1927,

+Bonn 1947, p.
 144.